ailynux/Neon-Reverie/README.md

 ## 🎮 Usage

 1. **Watch the Countdown** - See how much time remains until Halloween
+2. **Read Spooky Facts** - Learn fun Halloween and tech trivia
-2. **Summon Spirits** - Click the glowing button to fetch spooky omens
+3. **Summon Spirits** - Click the glowing button to fetch spooky omens (with screen shake!)
-3. **Collect Spirits** - View all the omens you've encountered
+4. **Collect Spirits** - View all the omens you've encountered
+5. **Toggle Effects** - Customize your experience with the effects panel
+6. **Click the Pumpkins** - Interactive bouncing pumpkins that glow and make sounds!
+7. **Watch the Animations** - Floating ghosts, flying bats, crawling spiders, and more
+8. **Enable Matrix Rain** - Toggle the falling code effect for extra cyberpunk vibes
-4. **Enjoy the Vibes** - Watch the floating ghosts and neon effects
+9. **Enjoy the Cursor Trail** - Watch glowing particles follow your mouse

 ---